bparanj/crystal/programming/ai/visualization.md

 Do not write code.
 Create a high level description for the junior developer can use for implementing this task using d3js.
 Tell only what needs to be done.
 Not how it needs to be done.
 Interactivity must be implemented such that the user learns by interacting with the chart and providing some data.
 Provide sample data that covers enough cases to understand the concept.
 Define the data format provided by the user and validation rules to implement.

+Create a new project.
+Deploy every change and after every feedback.
+Sample data must be different from default data used in the display of the graph.
+Use d3js to develop:
 **Project Description: “Data Distribution and Overlap”**

 1. **Goal**